abdulapopoola/Stream/api/documentation.md

 <a name="head"></a>
 ## head() ⇒ <code>\*</code>
-Returns the 'head' - first value - of a stream
+Returns the head of a stream

 **Kind**: global function
 **Returns**: <code>\*</code> - The head of the stream